barryblueice/ESP32-Precision-TouchPad/README.md

 # Current Issues:

  - ~~Two fingers tap (equal to right click) can only trigger on laptop.~~<br>
-   > The triggering issue was caused by the missing of physical XY dimensions, and it has now been fixed.
+   > The triggering issue was caused by the missing of physical XY dimensions, and it has now been fixed.<br>
+   > To ensure the best compatibility among different touchpad devices, the receiver will not report the PHYSICAL coordinates.
+Some functions maybe unavailable.
  - ~~Multi-Port HID compatibility design may not support on some old system, like Windows XP.~~<br>
    > This was caused by a bug in the HID Descriptor I programmed, and it has now been fixed.
  - Cannot perform rapid and consecutive clicks.